Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: EXPERIMENTS

 For the low rank methods we construct $P$ as described in Section \ref{sec:thm_in_practice} as

 All three objects in \eqref{eq:P_from_training_data}, $\Psi_{\mathrm{approx}}$, $J_{X'}$ and $U_s$, are constructed from the training data.
 While we can take the full training data for the construction of $\Psi_{\mathrm{approx}}$, both, $J_{X'}$ and $U_s$, are constructed from a subset $X'$ of size $n$ of the training data.
 Ideally, we would of course like to take $X'$ to be full training data.
-However, doing so presents us with two difficulties: \begin{enumerate} \item The object $U_s$ needs to be computable. \item The computation of the product $J_{X'}^T U_s$ needs to be feasible. \end{enumerate} Obstacle 2 is rather straightforward to circumvent as we can compute the matrix product via mini-batches from the training data.
-It turns out that Obstacle 1 sets the actual limit on the subset of training data as we compute $U_s$ via an SVD of the object $J_{X'} \Psi_{\mathrm{approx}} J_{X'}^T\in \RR^{nC\times nC}$.
-For Red Wine and Naval we picked $n=1000$.
-For ENB, the training set has only $514$ data points which is why the entire training dataset was considered.
-For California we could analyze the subspace models until $s=5000$ as the Jacobian of the model has full rank.
-To allow for this analysis we chose $n=5000$.
-For the classification problems, i.e. MNIST, FashionMNIST, CIFAR10 and ImageNet10, we picked $n=100$ so that we have $nC=1000$ for these datasets.
-This choice allowed for a substantially faster computation of $P$.
-Our methods demand the explicit storage of $P$, which limits the the maximum value of $s$.
-Hence, we compute for ImageNet10 the submodels to a maximal dimension of $s=30$.
+However, doing so presents us with two difficulties: \begin{enumerate} \item The object $U_s$ needs to be computable. \item The computation of the product $J_{X'}^\intercal U_s$ needs to be feasible. \end{enumerate} Obstacle 2 is rather straightforward to circumvent as we can compute the matrix product via mini-batches from the training data.
+It turns out that Obstacle 1 sets the actual limit on the subset of training data as we compute $U_s$ via an SVD of the object $J_{X'} \Psi_{\mathrm{approx}} J_{X'}^\intercal\in \RR^{nC\times nC}$.
+For Red Wine and Naval we pick $n=1000$.
+For ENB, the training set has only $514$ data points which is why the entire training dataset is considered.
+For California we can analyze the subspace models until $s=5000$ as the Jacobian of the model has full rank.
+To allow for this analysis we choose $n=5000$.
+For the classification problems, i.e. MNIST, FashionMNIST, CIFAR10 and ImageNet10, we pick $n=100$ so that we have $nC=1000$ for these datasets.
+This choice allows for a substantially faster computation of $P$.
+Our methods demand the explicit storage of $P$, which limits the the maximum value of $s$ from a computational perspective.

+For our experiments, we choose to use the same size $n$ for $X'$ (from the training data) and $X$ (from the test data).
+This is done only for convenience and is by no means a necessary assumption for the workflow from Section \ref{sec:thm_in_practice}.

+The explicit computation and storage of the projector is a limitation of methods based on linear affine transformation.
+For large neural networks, this is a bottleneck, because the memory complexity grows with at least $\mathcal{O}\left(s(p+s)\right)$.
+The subset methods of \cite{Daxberger2021}, by contrast, use heuristics to avoid the explicit construction of $P$.
+For example, they can directly construct a subspace by selecting the parameters with the highest weights.
+In this case, the memory complexity is only $\mathcal{O}\left(s^2\right)$.
+Thus, in such cases, subset methods can be applied, whereas lowrank methods cannot.
+The order of memory complexity $s(p+s)$ for all datasets used in this work together with typical order of $s$ used here is listed in Table \ref{tab:MemoryLoad}.

-\subsection{Prior distribution}
+\subsection{Prior Distribution}